mabel-dev/opteryx.dev/docs/sql-reference/expressions.md

 ### CASE

-The standard SQL CASE expression has two forms.
-The “simple” form searches each value expression from left to right until it finds one that equals expression:
+The `CASE` expression has two forms.
+The 'simple' form searches each value expression from top to bottom until it finds one that equals expression:

 ~~~sql
 CASE expression